redhat-adsa/HowWeEnable/workshops/git_101/02-clone-commit-push-merge.md

 ## Pushing Commit to Repository Server

 Just like it sounds, `git push` pushes the commits to the central repository.
-A best practice is to specify the repo you are pushing to (usually origin) and the branch for this example we will use test. `Note:` Generally upstream repositories will not allow pushing directly to main, so you will always need to either fork the repository, or create a branch.
+A best practice is to specify the remote you are pushing to (usually origin) and the branch for this example we will use test. `Note:` Generally upstream repositories will not allow pushing directly to main, so you will always need to either fork the repository, or create a branch.

 ```shell
 git push origin test